Mintbase/Grants-Program/applications/Polkawatch.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** We found out in the Web3 Foundation Website.
+**How did you hear about the Grants Program?** We found out in the Mintbase Website.